FrankTianTT/FrankTianTT/README.md

 I'm a student from Nanjing University in China, and I'm interested in Artificial Intelligence, specially Deep Reinforcement Learning and Causal Inference&Discovery right now.

-There is my [blog](http://franktiantt.github.io/) which is deployed in Github's server.
-Just in case, I've also deployed my site on Gitee, which you can click [here](http://franktian424.gitee.io/) to visit, but I don't often update it. (free accounts need to be updated manually:(

 You can contact with me by [qq-mail](mailto:franktian424@qq.com) or [gmail](mailto:franktian424@gmail.com), however the latter one is not checked often.